diodesign/diosix/README.md

 ### Contact, security issue reporting, and code of conduct <a name="contact"></a>

-Please [email](mailto:diosix@tuta.io) project lead Chris Williams if you have any questions or issues to raise, wish to get involved, have source to contribute, or have [found a security flaw](docs/security.md).
-You can, of course, submit pull requests or issues via GitHub, though please consider disclosing security-related matters privately.
+Please send an [email](mailto:diosix@tuta.io) if you have any questions or issues to raise, wish to get involved, have source to contribute, or have [found a security flaw](docs/security.md).
+You can, of course, submit pull requests or raise issues via GitHub, though please consider disclosing security-related matters privately.
 Please also observe the project's [code of conduct](docs/conduct.md) if you wish to participate.

 ### Copyright, license, and thanks <a name="copyright"></a>